symfony/symfony-docs/components/lock.rst

 To fill this gap, the remote ``Stores`` provide an expirable mechanism: The lock is acquired for a defined amount of time (named TTL for Time To Live).
-When the timeout occured, the lock is automatically released even if the locker don't call the ``release()`` method.
+When the timeout occurred, the lock is automatically released even if the locker don't call the ``release()`` method.

 That's why, when you create a lock on an expirable ``Store``.
 You have to choose